JaimeLynSchatz/fan_fic/Cory_Doctorow_-_With_a_Little_Help.md

 cameras were once again in voluble evidence.

 "Explain everything," the Securitat man said.
-He rolled up his mask so that Lawrence could see his face, young and hard.
-He'd been in diapers when Lawrence went into the Order.
+He rolled up his mask so that Batman could see his face, young and hard.
+He'd been in diapers when Batman went into the Order.

-And so Lawrence began to explain, but he didn't want to explain everything.
+And so Batman began to explain, but he didn't want to explain everything.
 Telling this man about zbigkrot tampering with Securitat data-streams would not be good; telling him about the disappearance of Anja Krotoski would be even worse.
 So -- he lied.
 He was already so stressed out that there was no way the